Scholarships

 ► Sara Glasgow Cogan Memorial Scholarship and Internship

 The Sara Glasgow Cogan Memorial Scholarship is awarded annually to full-time Judaic Studies majors or minors who undertake credit-bearing internships in local Jewish communal and cultural organizations.
+This internship program is a wonderful opportunity to gain real-world experience working at a local Jewish community organization.
 This scholarship will cover the cost of internship for six credits of tuition (three credits each over two terms of study) for 1-3 students.

 Please note that the application process for this scholarship is different from the others offered by the Judaic Studies Program.
 Interested students should contact the Academic Director directly to start the application process, which is internal to the department (email Prof. Natan Meir: meir at pdx dot edu).